martyvona/ArduMon/README.md

 The ArduMon `update()` API should be "pumped" from the Arduino `loop()` method.
 Command handlers are run directly from `update()`, so if they run long, they will block `loop()`.
 A handler may return before handling is complete, as long as `end_cmd()` is eventually called.

 In text mode a single handler can return an arbitrary amount of data.
-In binary mode a single handler can send an arbitrary number of response packets (see `send_packet()`).
-(This would require breaking the handler up so that `loop()` is not blocked.)
+In binary mode a single handler can send an arbitrary number of response packets (see `send_packet()`); this would require breaking the handler up so that `loop()` is not blocked.
 It is also acceptable to send data when a command handler is not actually running, as long as all command parameters have been read before calling `end_cmd()`.
 For example, a command could trigger sending periodic status strings in text mode, or status packets in binary mode, indefinitely until another command is received to end the stream.
 ArduMon can even be used for send-only applications, e.g. which just autonomously send a never ending stream of packets in binary mode.

 Handlers can also implement their own sub-protocols, reading and optionally writing directly to the serial port (typically via the Arduino serial send and receive buffers).
 Command receive is disabled while a handler is running, so during that time a handler can consume serial data that's not intended for the command processor.
 For example, an interactive text mode handler that is updating a live display on the terminal could exit when a keypress is received from the user.